-Bria actually picked up The Kane Chronicles first, and enjoyed them, but when she found Percy Jackson she was completely hooked.
+My oldest actually picked up The Kane Chronicles first, and enjoyed them, but when she found Percy Jackson she was completely hooked.
 I believe she calls herself a fangirl, actually.
-Chloe has also enjoyed this series very much.
+My middle daughter has also enjoyed this series very much.
 And though I haven’t read them, I took my girls to see the movies as they have come out, and I must admit, it’s a pretty cool story.

 2. The Kindling by Braden Bell.

 The Kindling is the first book in the Middle School Magic Series.
 I reviewed it on my blog back HERE, and when I finished it, I started reading it to the girls.
-All three of them really loved it, but Chloe especially was enthralled with this series, and has since read Book 1 three times, and Book 2 twice.
+All three of them really loved it, but my middle daughter was especially enthralled with this series, and has since read Book 1 three times, and Book 2 twice.
 (Book 2 is Penumbras which I reviewed back HERE.)
-Luminescence is Book 3 which is currently available for preorder and will be released on March 11 of this year (Chloe’s birthday–how appropriate!)–look for a book review from me during March.
+Luminescence is Book 3 which is currently available for preorder and will be released on March 11 of this year—look for a book review from me during March.

 3. Princess Academy by Shannon Hale.

-This is another favorite of Chloe’s.
+Princess Academy is another favorite of my middle daughter’s.
 This was put into her summer reading bin this past summer and she really loved it.
 She loved it so much, that when her teacher allowed them to order any book they wanted as a Christmas present from him, she ordered its sequel: Princess Academy: Palace of Stone.
 Too bad there was another copy already wrapped and under the tree from me!
 She ended up giving the extra copy to one of her best friends, along with an enthusiastic endorsement.

 4. The Books of Bayern by Shannon Hale.

 Shannon Hale writes good fantasy, apparently.
 My girls really love her books.
-Bria was not sure about this series when I put it into her book bin a few years ago, but she loved it, and we now own all four books.
+My oldest was not sure about this series when I put it into her book bin a few years ago, but she loved it, and we now own all four books.

 More great books for kids:

-Book Club for Girls: Wonder by RJ Palacio
+- Book Club for Kids: Wonder by RJ Palacio

 This post may contain affiliate links, for more information, please see my disclosure.